rosario/rosario.github.com/_posts/2012-06-04-html5-video-streaming-over-websockets-using-pusher.md

           @img = document.querySelector('#screenshot')
           Pusher.host = "ws.darling.pusher.com"
           Pusher.log = (message) ->
             if (window.console && window.console.log)
               window.console.log(message)

           @pusher = new Pusher('YOURKEY')

           @mirror = @pusher.subscribe 'mirror'
           @mirror.bind 'frame', (data) =>
             @img.src = data.dataUrl;
+{% endhighlight %}

 The idea is to update the **src** of an img tag with the data sent over websockets, and it's simply done by binding the _@mirror_ channel to the _frame_ event.

 Meanwhile our Hero...